 - Sleep Comfortably.
 Sleeping well during pregnancy can be challenging.
 The ideal position for sleep is on your side, with a pillow between the knees, under the abdomen, or behind your back (or all three!).

-For Relief from Severe or Chronic Back Pain– See a Top Spine Surgeon
+For Relief from Severe or Chronic Back Pain– See an Expert Spine Surgeon

 The great news for expectant moms experiencing back pain is that, unless back pain was an issue for you prior to your pregnancy, it will in all likelihood improve dramatically after you give birth and get back to normal in time.